Th3AnG3L/Azeroth-StartUp/README.md

 - Auto-Start Program when Windows Load
 - Auto-Start Server Programs when Program starts
 - Send Email to User if all servers are not working (10 minutes)
+- Create Accounts
+- Change Passwords
+- Login in Program (using Accounts and GMLevel)

 ## Custom Features Coming
 - FullScreen Mode - Not Done 0%